-Recent media articles on the Kurds can be found below:
+Other articles on the Kurds can be found below:

 Twilight of the Kurds in Foreign Policy, January 16, 2018: Kurdish officials once dreamed of forging their own state out of the ashes of the war against the Islamic State.
 Now they are fighting for their very survival.

-Reuters published a simple guide to the various political parties in Kurdish Iraq, their history and their aims (September 2018).
+Reuters also published a simple guide to the various political parties in Kurdish Iraq, their history and their aims (September 2018).